LuckyJimJD/Recipes/_breads/Bialys.md

 ## Shape & Bake

 - Lightly sprinkle 2 baking sheets with farina or cornmeal.
 Take each dough ball and stretch it into a bagel shape about 6" to 7" in diameter, without puncturing the center, and leaving a wide, flat indentation where the hole would be.
 Place a few inches apart on the prepared baking sheets, 6 per pan.
-Place a scant teaspoon of the onion filling in the indentation and spread it out with your fingers. _Don't overfill_.
+Place a scant tsp of the onion filling in the indentation and spread it out with your fingers. _Don't overfill_.
 - Bake for 8 to 10 minutes, until light golden brown.
 - Remove the bialys from the oven and serve warm; or cool on a rack and save for toasting later.